HaVeBench/HaVeBench.github.io/README.md

-This is the official project page of HaVeBench
+This is the official project page of VideoHallucer